max-severin/callb/README.md

 3. Done.
 Configure the plugin in the plugins settings tab of shop backend.

 ## Settings
-After plugin install, you need to select or create a hyperlink or other html-element in the theme template, when clicking on which will open a form of callback, and then set to element attribute identifier (id) or class (class).
-This element examples:
+1) To use the plugin in the Shop app switch on «Status of frontend_head hook» plugin setting and scripts are automatically loaded in your template.

-*&lt;a id="call-back-button"&gt;Callback&lt;/a&gt;*
+2) To use the plugin in other apps it is necessary to switch off «Status of frontend_head hook» plugin setting and to insert in the template of your application to the end of the tag <head> the following code:
-Or:
+{if $wa->shop}{shopCallbPlugin::display()}{/if}

-*&lt;a class="call-back-button"&gt;Callback&lt;/a&gt;*
+3) To bind the form to the html-element in the template, you must either create a new or use an existing one.

-In the plugin settings:
+For example, you have the template has the following element:
-- You must specify a selector of the element of callback form (id or class of the html-element of theme template), when clicking on which will open a form of callback.
+*&lt;a href="#" id="call-back-button"&gt;Callback&lt;a&gt;*
-Must be like «**#call-back-button**» or «**.call-back-button**».
+Specify in the «Selector of the button of callback form» plugin setting the next - **#call-back-button** - and after clicking on this item will open the callback form.

-- You can specify the sender email address (will be listed as the return address of the message) and the recipient email (to which to send messages).
+You can specify the sender email address (will be listed as the return address of the message) and the recipient email (to which to send messages).

 ## Specificity
 For the correct operation of the plugin in the current design theme needs to be connected **frontend_head** hook